How To Grow Chervil Microgreens: Unique Seeds And Flavor

 Learning Statement

-But in reality, things change, such as the humidity, growing rates, foliage mass, loss of soil to root ratio, air movement, etc.
+But in reality, things change, such as the humidity, growing rates, foliage mass, loss of soil-to-root ratio, air movement, etc.

 Schedules are a human invention that plants and nature haven't learned yet.
 There may be cycles, but there ain't schedules when it comes to plants.